vinabi/customer-shopping-trends-analysis/README.md

-# Customer Shopping Trends Analysis 📊
+# Shopping Trends Analysis 📊

 A comprehensive analysis of customer shopping behavior and preferences using **Power BI**.
 This project provides actionable insights into customer demographics, product preferences, seasonal trends, and geographical purchasing behavior to aid in data-driven marketing strategies.